Sophia Antipolis, 23 January 2015

 ETSI’s recently announced Industry Specification Group on millimetre Wave Transmission (ISG mWT) held its first meeting at ETSI on 14-15 January 2015 and immediately commenced work developing a set of five specifications.

-At this meeting Mr. Renato Lombardi of Huawei Technologies was elected as the chairman of the Industry Specification Group while Mr. Nader Zei of NEC Europe was elected as the vice chairman.
+At this meeting Mr. Renato Lombardi of Huawei Technologies was elected as the chair of the Industry Specification Group while Mr. Nader Zei of NEC Europe was elected as the vice chair.

 During the meeting, a plan was agreed to develop five new specifications.
 These cover: